AnushBandara/Hand_gesture_volume_controler/README.md

 💡 If anyone is working on VR/AR, gesture-based UI, or human-computer interaction, I’d love to connect and hear your thoughts!

 #ComputerVision #OpenCV #MediaPipe #AI #MachineLearning #GestureRecognition #VR #Innovation

-⸻

-Do you want me to also draft a shorter, more casual version (like a personal milestone update) that feels less technical and more celebratory for your network?